 The FIEBDC format has evolved since its creation to adapt to the needs of the sector:

-1. Exchange of estimates between professionals
+1. Exchanging budgets between professionals

 2. Public works tenders